kevinho6/CryptoKnight/README.md

 ## Features

 - [X] User can create an account
-- [X] User can log in and log out of his or her account
+- [X] User can log in and out of his or her account
 - [X] User can view the market data of the top ten cryptocurrencies
 - [X] User can view his or her portfolio
 - [X] User can buy and sell cryptocurrencies